teg-iitr/Traffic-Eye/README.md

   ```

 For running a ray cluster follow the steps here: [On-Premise Cluster](https://docs.ray.io/en/latest/cluster/vms/user-guides/launching-clusters/on-premises.html)\
-All the requirements for training the ML models needs to installed on the worker nodes as well.\
+All the requirements for training the ML models needs to be installed on the worker nodes as well.\
 If worker nodes are not available then only a single node (head node) can be used for training.<br>
-If build for cuML or Ray fails through `Requirements.txt`, then please follow in installation guide mentioned below:
+If build for cuML or Ray fails through `Requirements.txt`, then please follow the installation guides mentioned below:
 Ray installation guide: [ray](https://docs.ray.io/en/latest/ray-overview/installation.html)
 cuML installation guide: [cuML](https://docs.rapids.ai/install)